 12 Free Things to do in Hohhot

 1. QingCheng Park

 The first thing on my list of free things to do in Hohhot is QingCheng Park.
-There are a number of parks in Hohhot, I think this one is the biggest.
+There are a few parks in Hohhot.
+QingCheng park seems to be the biggest.
 It’s nice for a little walk around.

 Getting to QingCheng Park